Home

 Philadelphia Furniture and Furnishings Show, 1999; The Houston Home and

-Interiors Show, 2000; invitational mixed media show at the
+Interiors Show, 2000; participating in a mixed media show at the

 Brazosport Art League,

-Lake Jackson, Texas, 1998; invited participant in Furniture expositions between 1999 and 2002 at Gremillion &
+Lake Jackson, Texas, 1998; invited exhibitor in Furniture expositions between 1999 and 2002 at Gremillion &

 Co gallery, Houston, and taking part in the collaborative multi media events 'Fire'